 Although the massive infrastructure need (especially roads, bridges and power) is a whopping $300 billion, the rewards for investments are there aplenty. “, Myanmar ranks 25th in the world for arable land, and the country’s per capita water endowment is 10 times that of China and India.

 “Myanmar boasts 90 percent of the world’s jade, as well as rubies, sapphires, gold, tin, zinc, magnesium, copper, nickel, and old-growth teak forests that provide a source of timber.
-Gas production, aided by the construction of new pipelines crisscrossing the country, is expected to double by 2019.”
+Gas production, aided by the construction of new pipelines crisscrossing the country, is expected to double.”

 60 million sleepwalkers